multimattia/fooparameterization/README.md

 The CI pipeline ensures that the project builds successfully, passes all the tests on every code change, and follows Java formatting conventions.

 ## Nice-to-haves
-A CD pipeline that will publish the Maven Repository so that others may import this project in their own maven projects.
+A CD pipeline that will publish to the Maven Central Repository so that others may import this project using the `pom.xml` configuration file.

+In its stead, a basic CD pipeline has been implementing using GitHub Releases.
+This pipeline will trigger when a commit with a tag starting with v, and will include the `.jar` output in [releases](https://github.com/multimattia/fooparameterization/releases/).
+See `publish.yml` for the full workflow.

 ## License
 This project is licensed under the Apache License 2.0.